AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-introduction.md

 <!-- https://bootcamp.uxdesign.cc/perception-based-color-palettes-for-customizable-ui-themes-33f596faf23d -->

-With Material 3 for Android 12 a new color system, called [HCT (hue, chroma (= colorfulness), tone)][m3-hct-source-url] is introduced.
-A color system built using CAM16 hue and chroma, and L\* from CIE-Lab.
+With Material 3 for Android 12 a new color system, called [HCT][m3-hct-source-url] is introduced.
+<br>HCT is short for: <b>H</b>ue, <b>C</b>hroma (= colorfulness), and <b>T</b>one).
+<br>It is built using CAM16 hue and chroma, and Lightness (L\*) from CIE-Lab.

 The lightness in CIE-Lab is in line with human perception.
-If L\* is 0, the value corresponds to black and 100 to white, allowing for very accurate color tones.
-Using L\* creates a link between the color system, the contrast, and thus the accessibility.
+If CIE-L\* is 0%, the value corresponds to black and 100% to white, allowing for very accurate color tones.
+Using CIE-L\* creates a link between the color system, the contrast, and thus the accessibility.
 The contrast difference between background and foreground is one of the most important factors in the [WCAG guidelines][wcag-guidelines-url].

 Where the contrast ratio is non-linear, CIE-L\* is.
 It means that HCT can use differences to guarantee the contrast ratio.
 A difference of 40 in HCT tone guarantees a contrast ratio >= 3.0, and a difference of 50 guarantees a contrast ratio >= 4.5.

-Below you see two examples as to why CAM16 is such a great system regarding colors linearity and distribution:
+So, once again: Below you see the two examples as to why CAM16 is such a great system regarding colors linearity and distribution:

 ![colorio-hue-linearity-ebner-fairchild-png]